Benjamin Crump

 Benjamin Lloyd Crump (born October 10, 1969) is an American attorney who specializes in civil rights and catastrophic personal injury cases such as wrongful death lawsuits.
-His practice has focused on cases such as Trayvon Martin, Michael Brown, George Floyd, Keenan Anderson and Tyre Nichols, people affected by the Flint water crisis, and the plaintiffs behind the 2019 Johnson & Johnson baby powder lawsuit alleging the company's talcum powder product led to ovarian cancer diagnoses.
+His practice has focused on cases such as those of Trayvon Martin, Breonna Taylor, Michael Brown, George Floyd, Keenan Anderson, Sonya Massey, Firefighter of the Year, Derek Lewis, and Tyre Nichols, people affected by the Flint water crisis, the estate of Henrietta Lacks, the estate of Malcolm X, nearly 200 concertgoers from the 2021 Astroworld Festival, and the plaintiffs behind the 2019 Johnson & Johnson baby powder lawsuit alleging the company's talcum powder product led to ovarian cancer diagnoses.
 Crump is also founder of the firm Ben Crump Law of Tallahassee, Florida.

 In 2020, Crump became the attorney for the families of Ahmaud Arbery, Breonna Taylor, George Floyd, and Jacob Blake.
 In 2021, he became the attorney for a passenger in the car with Winston Boogie Smith and for the family of Daunte Wright.
 Ongoing cases surrounding their killings or injuries led to protests against police brutality in America as well as internationally.

-Due to his legal reputation, he has been referred to as "Black America's attorney general."
+Due to his legal reputation, he has been referred to as "Black America's attorney general".

 Early life and education

 Benjamin Lloyd Crump was born in Lumberton, North Carolina, near Fort Bragg.
 The oldest of nine siblings and step-siblings, Crump grew up in an extended family and was raised by his grandmother.
 His mother, Helen, worked as a hotel maid and in a local Converse shoe factory.
 His mother sent him to attend South Plantation High School in Plantation, Florida, where he lived with her second husband, a math teacher, whom Crump regards as his father.

-Crump attended Florida State University and received his bachelor's degree in criminal justice in 1992, and his Juris Doctor in 1995.
+Crump attended Florida State University and received his bachelor's degree in criminal justice in 1992 and his Juris Doctor in 1995.
 He is a life member of the Omega Psi Phi fraternity.